-In this post, we’re going to focus on everything you should know about supplementing your breast milk fed baby with formula.
+In this post, we’re going to focus on everything you should know about supplementing your baby with formula.

-There will also be informative recommendations on what formulas are best for breastfed babies.
+There will also be informed recommendations on what formulas are best for breastfed babies.

 The goal is to provide you with as much information on this topic as possible so you can leave this post feeling like every question you had regarding supplementing with formula was answered (and then some).

 If you are struggling with low milk supply, download this FREE E-book with tons of tips to rescue it fast!